stbnrivas/dataModels/PointOfInterest/Beach/doc/spec.md

 This entity contains a harmonised geographic description of a beach.
 It is used in applications that use spatial data and is applicable to Tourism, Environment, and Smart City vertical segments and related IoT applications.
+Special thanks to [TURESPAÑA](http://www.tourspain.es/en-us/paginas/index.aspx) who provided some examples which inspired the development of this data model.

 ## Data Model